Mohammad Noor: Early life

 Mohammad Noor was born on 24 June 1901, in Martapura, South Kalimantan, from an aristocratic family of the Sultanate of Banjar.
-Mohammad Noor was the great-great-grandson (intah) of Sultan Adam Al-Watsiq Billah.
+Mohammad Noor was the great-great-grandson (intah) of the 17th Sultan of Banjar, Adam of Banjar.
 His father Prince Ali, was a district head, called kiai, moving from one city to another.
 When he reached adulthood, he received a title "Prince" (Pangeran).

 After graduating from Hollandsch-Inlandsche School in 1917, he continued to Meer Uitgebreid Lager Onderwijs and graduated in 1921, then graduated from Hoogere Burgerschool in 1923, and in 1923 entered the Technische Hoogeschool te Bandoeng (THS) - a high technical school in Bandung.
 In 1927, he received the title of Engineer within four years, a year after Sukarno (the first president of the Republic of Indonesia) graduated as an engineer.